-- Weekly listings of English language movies in original - X A full overview of expat groups and relevant publications - Posting large and small events as well as happenings and gatherings - Trustworthy information, easy to navigate with fresh design.
+- 🕺 Discovering English language movies and theatre - 🗱 A full overview of expat groups and relevant publications - X Posting large and small events as well as happenings and gatherings - 🗱 Trustworthy information, easy to navigate with a fresh design certain vibrancy.
+Global players and local heroes find themselves inextricably drawn to one another.
+New perspectives open up and the world feels somehow enlarged.
+And business finds the one it's been looking for: www.messe-duesseldorf.com